samjones00/docs/docs/_documentation/api-first-development.md

 ### API First Development Model

-The practice .NET has always dictated was that you need to maintain **separate controllers** and logic for your **HTML UIs** and a **different controller** for your **HTTP APIs**.
-Apart from forcing code duplication, doing this breaks your systems well-defined Service Contracts where any custom logic in your MVC Controllers and Razor pages becomes another entry point into your system where no longer are all your system capabilities available to all clients, some are only available when using a browser to navigate MVC pages.
+The typical practice .NET has been you need to maintain **separate controllers** and logic for your **HTML UIs** and **API controllers** for your **HTTP APIs**.
+This approach forces code duplication and breaks your systems well-defined Service Contracts where any custom logic in your MVC Controllers and Razor pages becomes another entry point into your system where no longer are all your system capabilities available to all clients, some are only available when using a browser to navigate MVC pages.

+Whereas if you develop your APIs first, focusing instead of exposing your System's functionality behind pure-logic APIs, all clients including Web, Mobile, Desktop clients and B2B integrations will be able to utilize the same well-tested APIs.

-Whereas in ServiceStack there are only Services, which are written with pure logic that's unopinionated as to what clients are calling it, with clean **Request DTOs** received as Inputs that typically return clean **Response DTOs** as outputs.
+In ServiceStack there are only Services, which are written with pure logic that's unopinionated as to what clients are calling it, with clean **Request DTOs** received as Inputs that typically return clean **Response DTOs** as outputs.
 HTML is then just another serialization format, providing a View of your Services or serving as a bundled UI that works on top of your existing Services, in all cases calling the same well tested and defined Services that all other clients use.